shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Players process their resting creatures:

-1. Creatures in the resting zone lose an exhaustion counter.
-2. Creatures from the current landmark go to the resting zone, and gain exhaustion counters in an amount equal to their rest value. (default rest value is 0)
+1. Creatures at the current landmark gain exhaustion counters equal to their Rest value (default value is its star count)
+2. Creatures from the current landmark go to the resting zone.
+3. Creatures in the resting zone lose an exhaustion counter.
-3. Creatures with no exhaustion counters return to your army.
+4. Creatures with no exhaustion counters return to your army.

 The round ends.